Celebrating a family birthday in this current climate? Here’s how to make your little one’s day extra special with a birthday party at home.

 3. Order or bake a special birthday cake

 Birthday parties aren’t complete without a birthday cake!
 In fact, if you ask us, it’s probably the best part of a birthday celebration – after all, who doesn’t like cake?
 Make your little one’s birthday party at home special by ordering a birthday cake from one of your favourite local bakeries.
-(Just check they’re still operating during the circuit breaker.)
+(Just check they’re still operating during these tighter restrictions.)
 Or, you could bake your own birthday cake with the kiddos yourself.
 Psst, we’ve got top tips here to get you started…

 4. Have family and friends mail presents and cards in advance

 As a kid, one of the best parts of celebrating your birthday is opening up presents and reading cards from loved ones.
-And even though we’re still in lockdown right now, that doesn’t mean your little one still can’t receive gifts on their special day.
+And even though we’re on Heightened Alert right now, that doesn’t mean your little one still can’t receive gifts on their special day.
 Get the family and friends to mail presents and cards in advance, or order something locally on their behalf.
 Psst, plan well for this one!

 5. Have a yes day

 Treat your munchkin like a king or queen for their birthday by having a ‘yes day’.
 Yup, this is exactly what you think it’s going to be.
-Ice-cream for breakfast?
+Ice cream for breakfast?
 Yes!
 Watching your favourite movies all day?
 Yes!
-Playing your favourite console games without Mum or Dad nagging?
+Playing your favourite console games without parents nagging?
 Yes!
 The birthday kid will have a field day with this one!
 On second thoughts, maybe a ‘yes hour’ is more bearable…

 6. Celebrate with a special meal